-We have entered the age of digital currency.
+We've entered the age of digital currency.
 Bitcoin has gone from relative obscurity to being a household name.
-In May, the coin smashed its way through the $2,000 barrier like an angry bull in a china shop.
+In December 2017, the coin smashed its way through the $19,000 barrier like an angry bull in a china shop.

 Bitcoin’s dominating presence tends to drown out its contenders.
-But there are actually quite a few digital currencies that investors should pay attention to.
+But there are actually quite a few other digital currencies that investors should pay attention to, too.

-Out of these, a handful is poised for dynamic growth.
-We published this report to talk about one of the most promising: Litecoin.
+Of these, a handful is poised for dynamic growth.
+And we published this report to talk about one of the most promising: Litecoin.

-It became the third currency that investors could purchase on popular digital currency exchange, Coinbase.
-And now, a hyped up digital currency public has some questions:
+Litecoin was the third currency that investors could purchase on popular digital currency exchange Coinbase.
+And now, a hyped-up digital currency public has some questions:

 - What is Litecoin?

 Over the course of this report, we answer those questions.
 And we start at Litecoin’s humble beginnings...

 In October 2013, former Google engineer Charles Lee introduced the world to a new altcoin: Litecoin.